PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-07-Conservation-of-arguments.md

 > It could be that Mount Improbable is sheer on all sides and getting to the top via baby-steps is effectively impossible.
 Consequently, it is not enough to presuppose that a fitness-increasing sequence of baby steps always connects biological systems.

+So Dembski argues that Dawkins's examples are a misleading reflection of how well (or badly) natural selection will typically be able to do.

 ## Connection to possible, and likely, fitness surfaces ##

 Dembski argues that fitness surfaces that allow natural selection to work are unlikely, and their existence needs explanation: